 This Sardine Scramble Stir Fry is what I make when I’m extra lazy, but still need to make dinner.
 The kind of “I can’t be bothered but I still want something real” meal.
 It’s a spin-off of my sambal sardines, except more accessible for the days I don’t always have sambal ready to go.

-It’s my go-to quick fix on days when I’ve run out of brain power, and maybe if the fridge is running a little low on supplies… Though honestly, I find myself craving this even on non-lazy, non-busy days.
-Sometimes I’ll whip this up as a quick lunch idea because it’s that good.
-OH, and if you serve this with some bread, and you have a great breakfast too.
+It’s my go-to quick fix on days when I’ve run out of brain power, and maybe if the fridge is running a little low on supplies… All pantry staples, no defrosting needed!

 Jump to Recipe

-What Is Sardine Egg Scramble Stir-Fry?
+What Is Sardine Egg Scramble Stir Fry?

-The sardines give the dish a rich umami base, the eggs make it creamy and hearty, and the aromatics (onion, garlic, and bird’s eye chili) bring everything to life with spice and depth.
-A splash of fish sauce and seasoning sauce ties it all together, transforming the simple can of sardines into something more-ish.
-You’ll keep dipping for seconds!
+The sardines give the dish a rich umami base, the eggs make it creamy and hearty.
+Aromatics (onion, garlic, and bird’s eye chili) with a splash of fish sauce and lime juice bring everything to life with spice and depth.

 Why You’ll Love This Recipe